Zero-waste supply chain model reduces plastic and offers consumers new value

 Loop: the new venture making environmental impact

-Through the Loop platform, leading global food brands are offering consumers some of their most popular products in specially designed reusable product containers made of glass, stainless steel, or heavy-duty plastic.
+Through the Loop platform, leading global food brands have been offering consumers some of their most popular products in specially designed reusable product containers made of glass, stainless steel, or heavy-duty plastic.
 Loop handles online orders, payment and delivery, plus the collection and sterilization of used containers, which it returns to suppliers to be refilled and sent out to consumers again, closing the waste-free loop.
 Users pay a small deposit on each item which gets refunded directly to their accounts once the container is returned.
 This ensures a high level of compliance, so the virtuous cycle remains unbroken.

 Plastic Waste Reduction Initiatives by the Ajinomoto Group